open-compensation-token-license/license-token-website/wikisrc/what-is-nft-treasure.md

 ## The Concept of NFT Treasure

 NFT Treasure intertwines NFTs with treasure hunt experiences in virtual environments, engaging participants through multimedia clues, riddles, and puzzles to uncover valuable NFTs.
 This mix of traditional treasure hunting with virtual exploration offers a novel form of digital interaction.
+Learn more about [what is NFT Treasure](https://www.license-token.com/wiki/what-is-nft-treasure).

 ## Why NFT Treasure Captivates Audiences